 Your assessment will dictate the manner in which you respond to each risk.
 You can easily remember the different responses to risks by remembering the ‘four Ts’.

-If a risk has a low likelihood and impact score, you may decide to simply tolerate the risk.
+If a risk has a low likelihood and impact score, you may decide to tolerate the risk.
 This is not the same as ignoring it!
 Tolerating a risk is about acknowledging the potential consequences but deciding that they are not severe enough to warrant avoiding the risk entirely.

 If a risk has a high likelihood and impact, but cannot be treated, then the appropriate response would be to terminate it.